A temporary exhibit opened on Saturday, Oct. 10, at the Alcatraz East Crime Museum titled, “From Car to Incarceration: Ted Bundy’s Final Arrest“.

 The exhibit will feature information about his final murders, arrest, conviction, and death.
 This exhibit also spotlights that a serial killer can look just like anyone else in your community.
 And it also provides warnings against pornography addiction.

 “This is such an important part of our country’s crime history, because it reminds us to take measures to keep safe,” says Candice Cook, director of operations at Alcatraz East.
 “In addition, we hope this exhibit helps raise awareness on fighting the $15 billion dollar pornography addiction our country faces.”

-“We really dive deep into all his finals – his last arrest, his last victim, the trial that took place in Florida and of course his execution and final interview,” says Janine Vaccarello, chief operating officer of Alcatraz East.
+“We really dive deep into all his finals – his last arrest and his last victim.
+The trial took place in Florida and of course his execution and final interview,” says Janine Vaccarello, chief operating officer of Alcatraz East.

 Bundy’s final arrest was ultimately made in a traffic stop by Pensacola Police Officer, David Lee.

 “It’s important for people to remember that many hardened criminals are caught from a routine traffic stop, said Cook.
 “Bundy was on the FBI’s Most Wanted list, and yet his final arrest was done by an unsuspecting patrol officer.”

 A Pensacola police officer’s uniform is among the many items on display at the new exhibit.

 “We wanted to bring attention to the details people often overlook.
 When an officer is doing their job they don’t know who they are about to encounter or who they are about to arrest.
 In this case, patrol officer Lee just had this gut feeling about this orange VW Bug that he saw in the middle of the night leaving the parking lot of a restaurant that wasn’t open.
 He was suspicious and ran the plates.
 He saw that it was a stolen vehicle and that’s ultimately how Bundy was arrested”